Round 1 Live-Action Movies/TV Shows:

 OVERALL WINNER: DC

-DC WINS BECAUSE ALTHOUGH MARVEL HAS DONE BETTER THAN DC AT LIVE-ACTION MOVIES, DC BEATS MARVEL WITH EVERYTHING ELSE!
+DC WON DUE TO THE FACT THAT ALTHOUGH MARVEL HAS DONE BETTER THAN DC AT LIVE-ACTION MOVIES, DC BEATS MARVEL IN EVERY OTHER MEDIUM.

 Now don’t get me wrong, DC and Marvel are BOTH fantastic and I am a HUGE fan of both of them.
 However, I prefer DC more.